BS5609 Compliance and GHS

 The labels to be tested are made by printing on a base material that has already passed the Part Two compliance testing.
 Both the label base material and printing must pass BS5609 tests involving exposure to salt water, sunlight, and abrasion.
 Some of these tests are conducted by putting labeled test blocks into the ocean, near the shore, for three months.

 Since GHS labels include a red diamond as a part of the pictograms, some label base materials come with the red diamond pre-printed.
-The BS5609 Part Three testing must be done on label base material that has the pre-printed red diamonds.
+In these cases, the BS5609 Part Three testing must be done on label base material that has the pre-printed red diamonds.
 All of the printing on the label must be subjected to the Part Three tests.

 Passing BS5609 Part Three testing means that the specific printer used to print the label, the specific ink (ribbon) used for printing, and the specific base material, when used together, are BS5609 compliant.
-If a different printer or ribbon is used, the resulting label is not compliant.
+If a different printer or ribbon is used, the resulting label may not be compliant.

 International GHS Labeling Best Practices